Yenisei Inscriptions

 It is believed that Yenisei Inscriptions belong to different Turkic tribes living in Yenisei region.
 Some of these inscriptions, which are usually erected as tombstones, are a few words, most of them 5-10 lines.
-These inscriptions are written in a plain and no exaggeration language.
+These inscriptions are written in plain and no exaggeration language.
 It is often seen that the author tells in a sincere language that they left this world without being satiated.
 Traces of Shamanism is also seen in the inscriptions.

 Period

 Yenisei inscriptions used unique letters instead of some of the Orkhon letters that we see in Orkhon inscriptions.
 These are more primitive than the letters used in Orkhon inscriptions.
 The texts used in the inscriptions are also primitive compared to the Orkhon inscriptions and there are no long texts since all are tombstones.
 Therefore, it is thought to have been written before the Orkhon inscriptions.
 However, dating studies point to the 8th-9th centuries.